International Booker Prize: 2015

-The 2015 prize was judged by Marina Warner (chair), Nadeem Aslam, Elleke Boehmer, Edwin Frank and Wen-chin Ouyang.
+The 2015 prize was judged by British author Marina Warner (chair), Nadeem Aslam, Elleke Boehmer, Edwin Frank and Wen-chin Ouyang.
 The nominees for the sixth Man Booker International Prize were announced on 24 March 2015.
-László Krasznahorkai became the first author from Hungary to receive the Man Booker award.
-The prize was given to recognise his "achievement in fiction on the world stage".
-British author Marina Warner, who chaired the panel of judges that selected Krasznahorkai for the award, compared his writing to Kafka and Beckett.
+László Krasznahorkai became the first author from Hungary to receive the prize, which recognised his "achievement in fiction on the world stage".
+Warner compared his writing to Kafka and Beckett.
 Krasznahorkai's translators, George Szirtes and Ottilie Mulzet, shared the £15,000 translators' prize.